 Dining at the restaurant: In addition to indoor dining, Medium Rare also offers outdoor sidewalk seating.

 Takeout: Takeout is available through the restaurant’s website, and delivery is available via third-party apps.

 Le Diplomate (Logan Circle)

-Dining at the restaurant: The restaurant is currently open for limited indoor dining, or outdoor dining at open air tables or the heated patio or within individual, covered, and heated “streetside chateaus.”
+Dining at the restaurant: The restaurant is open for indoor dining, or outdoor dining at open air tables or the heated patio or within individual, covered, and heated “streetside chateaus.”

 The Prime Rib (Foggy Bottom)

 Stepping into The Prime Rib’s dining room is a throwback to an elevated era of dining and arguably D.C.’s most refined steakhouse.
 The restaurant’s dramatic black walls and tufted black leather seating contrast with the stark white table clothes, creating a luxe environment befitting of a restaurant that has trademarked the slogan “The Civilized Steak House.”
 Jackets are required, but the pomp and circumstance is all part of the experience.
 The restaurant’s exacting standards apply to ingredients as well: the beef is USDA prime, sourced from a single farm in Kansas, and the caviar is Armenia’s finest.
 Start with an ice cold martini, The Prime Rib’s famous potato skin basket, and — as the restaurant’s lengthy after-dinner drink menu indicates — settle in for a delightfully indulgent, leisurely meal.